dementive/gdexpr/README.md

 ### Godot expression limitations
 Compiling to Godot expressions has a lot of fun things to work around that a normal compiler would never have to worry about.
-For example, the only possible way to implement if statements and loops was by doing it at compile time and adding a "comptime" keyword that works kind of like Zig comptime(link).
+For example, the only possible way to implement if statements and loops was by doing it at compile time and adding a "comptime" keyword that works kind of like [Zig comptime](https://ziglang.org/documentation/0.13.0/#comptime).
 I would really prefer to not have to implement comptime because it is a complex concept for scripting language syntax but there is actually no other possible way to do ifs or loops that I could think of.